eta-sys/MySerial-TCP-UDP/README.md

       for example: AT'0x1a' will send hex "41541A".

    To repeat an already send message, select appropriated TextBox to desired channel then use Up and Down Arrows to find it and press 'ENTER'.

+Right clicking on channel's text box you have options to send a as whole file or row-by-row.
+The last one means that after sending a row the program will wait any responce from device to send the next row of the file.
+This is very useful when sending a sequence of AT commands to initialise a device.
+You can put them in a text file.

+      for example, AT commands to initialize a GSM module SIM800 AT
+	         ATE0
+	         AT+CMEE=0
+            AT+CPBS="SM"
+            AT+CLIP=1
+            AT+CMGF=1
+            AT+CSMS=0
+            AT+VTD=1
+            AT+CLTS=1
+            AT+CHFA=1
+            AT+CLVL=90
+            AT+CMIC=1,11
+            AT+SIDET=1,11
+            AT+CMGDA="DEL ALL"
+            AT+MORING=1
+            AT+DDET=1,250,0,0

+  Right click on main List box and you are given the options to capture whole dialog or only the received data to a file.

    Svetlin